Our favorite outdoor fireplace ideas will ensure that you can enjoy your backyard all-year long. Here's why you should

-Fire pits are a very popular choice for outdoor fireplace ideas that create atmosphere.
+Fire pits are a very popular choice for outdoor fireplace ideas that create atmosphere, but this one by Terrain is somewhere between the two.
 They require more maintenance, as you have to source the wood then continually tend to the fire to keep it going, and clean it out afterwards.
 However, fire pits and chimineas are a firm favorite – ultimately people love the nostalgia and ambiance of sitting by a real fire.

 A fire pit or chiminea may sometimes be trickier to ignite than other heating options, especially on a windy day.
 Also, you’ll have less control over the level of heat than you would with something you can easily turn down or put on a specific temperature setting.
 But for many, the look and feel of a wood fire makes the trade-offs worth it.

 3. Embrace indoor-outdoor living